 “It’s an honor to play a small role in so many family’s adoption journey.
 Every story is different yet perfect and beautiful in their own way.”

 Pam joined the organization in July of 1991.
-She graduated from the University of Iowa where she studied psychology, child development and counseling.
+She graduated from the University of Iowa where she earned her bachelor’s degree focusing on psychology, child development and counseling.
 Pam counsels birth parents in northern, central and southern Illinois and says that after many years with the agency she still loves her job.

 “Birth parents come to us during a challenging time in their lives.
 I feel privileged to be able to help the people I work with so they can make well-informed choices.
 They amaze and inspire me every day.”